mpodvin/PCG32-Random/README.md

 Based On :

-PCG, A Family of Better Random Number Generators
+PCG, A Family of Better Random Number Generators.
 PCG is a family of simple fast space-efficient statistically good algorithms for random number generation.
 Unlike many general-purpose RNGs, they are also hard to predict.
-Minimal C Implementation
+Minimal C Implementation.

 Copyright 2014 Melissa O'Neill <oneill@pcg-random.org>